ethantsai/nlwhistlers/README.md

 ```
 add TickTock, ConfParser, Profile, Dates, Random, StaticArrays, Distributed, OrdinaryDiffEq, JLD2, Plots, PyPlot, InteractiveUtils, PlutoUI, LoopVectorization, BenchmarkTools, StatsPlots, DataFrames, CSV, LaTeXStrings, StatsBase, DirectConvolution
 ```

-## Run code

-  1. Modify the setup.conf to your liking.
-Make sure the basename is correct too.

-  2. On any machine, you can just do `julia runEnsemble.jl` to run it.

 ## Profiling Code